This is an accordion element with a series of buttons that open and close related content panels.

 I would like to take a class, but it is closed.
 What can I do?

 Because the IS Major is an interdisciplinary program, we do not control access to courses unless they are offered through International Studies (i.e., INTL ST).
 If you meet the prerequisites for the course, you may contact the department and/or professor about their wait list policy.
-If you are still not able to get into the course, you may plan to show up to the course on the first day of class.
+If you are still not able to get into the course, you may plan to show up to the course on the first day of class and request permission to enroll from the instructor.
 If you do not meet the prerequisites, you should not contact the department or professor unless you can prove that you have the required background to prepare you to complete the course successfully.
 Prerequisites are put in place to ensure your success in the course.

 I would like to take a class in a different department (e.g., Sociology) but I do not have the prerequisites.
 What should I do?